Romance (1999 film): Plot

 Marie, a school teacher, is in a romantic relationship with Paul, but she is disappointed in his comparative lack of interest in sexual activity.
 One morning, Marie drives to a bar, where she meets Paolo; the two later have sex.

-One day, Roberto, the headmaster, brings Marie to her house.
+One day, Roberto, the headmaster, brings Marie to his house.
 The two begin engaging in BDSM until Marie asks him to stop, though she confesses to have imagined what it's like to be bound and implies that she enjoyed being gagged.
 On the way home, a man rapes Marie in the stairway; he leaves right as Paul returns, but the latter does not see her.

 Upon returning home after a session with Roberto, Paul demonstrates interest in sex and manages to accidentally impregnate Marie.
 After one checkup during which the doctor reveals the baby's gender, the couple have sex for the first time in months – but also the last.

 After an unhappy night out in a bar, Marie wakes up about to go into labor but Paul is out cold.
 Frustrated, she turns on the gas and leaves, with Roberto driving her to the hospital.
 She successfully delivers the child and as expected, Paul dies in the gas explosion.
 As his coffin is being lowered into the ground, Marie watches from a distance, the baby in her arms.